By Patty Laushman

 And when you're able to explain your condition to other people, they're more likely to be understanding and accommodating.
 So, if you've been struggling to advocate for yourself or others with autism, a diagnosis can be a valuable tool.

-Gives Peace of Mind
+Provides Peace of Mind

 Receiving an autism diagnosis can be a huge relief for many people.
 For years, they may have struggled to understand why they feel different from other people and why they have trouble with social interactions, communication, and sensory issues.
 An autism diagnosis can provide them with an explanation for their difficulties and help them figure out what they need to improve their quality of life.

-Cons of Assessment and Diagnosis
+Cons of an Adult Autism Diagnosis

 That said, there are a few things that people should know about assessment and diagnosis before they dive in head first.